| | | | | Conceptual

 awareness of a culture’s aesthetics productions has universal appeal

 and can aid in the promotion of this process.
+The selection

 of weaving as a focus is deliberately meant to provide an experience that